How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 73% of shoppers expect affordable, fast deliveries whenever they shop online — but is offering inexpensive (or even free) shipping options hurting your bottom line?

-You want to offer the best shipping options to your customers, but you can do only do so if you’re keeping an eye on your margins.
-Knowing and managing your shipping costs is critical to keeping your online business profitable.
+You want to offer the best ecommerce shipping options to your customers, but you can do only do so if you’re keeping an eye on your margins.
+Knowing and managing your shipping and logistics costs is critical to keeping your online business profitable.

 In this article, we’ll cover: